k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ## Step 2: Relate Tables to a Business Entity

 **This step is required for [Entities & referential data](/articles/TDM/tdm_gui/14b_task_source_component_entities.md) tasks**.
-The list of available referential tables for a TDM task that contains a Business Entity and referential data, is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
+The list of available referential tables for a TDM task that contains a Business Entity and referential data is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
 Populate the **RefList** with a list of all available related tables for each LU.
 The following settings should be populated for each record:

 - **lu_name** — populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.